 Detecting IRXS is a simple matter of identifying a light source with any deviance from the typical black body curve.
 While each black body curve may have a relatively unique peak in terms of its wavelength and intensity, the slopes of all black body curves, however, are conveniently similar.
 One way to determine the slope of a black body curve is to take a ratio of intensities at two different wavelengths.
 Although the actual numbers will vary from one curve to another, the ratios should remain about the same.
-This fact allows astronomers to determine the ratio of different wavelengths through out the red, infrared and radio portion of the spectrum of a source and thereby identify the source as one with a black body curve, or a candidate for IRXS.
+This fact allows astronomers to determine the ratio of different wavelengths through out the Rayleigh-Jeans portion of the spectrum of a source and thereby identify the source as one with a black body curve, or a candidate for IRXS (the Rayleigh-Jean portion of the BB spectrum just identifies the longer portion of any curve so that it doesn’t have any wavelength limits and so is a more general statement than the “red, infrared, and radio portion”).

 Spreadsheets of photometric data taken at different wavelengths can ease this analysis.
 A color-color diagram can be generated automatically to use a ratio of two wavelengths for the X-axis and a ratio of two different wavelengths for the Y-axis.
 This graph, below, is an example.

-The X-axis of thsi color-color graph has taken the natural log of flux at 5.8 µm minus the flux at 3.6 µm.
-Another way of saying this is X-axis show the difference in the photometric intensity of light at 5.8 µm minus the amount of light recorded at 3.6 µm.
-The Y-axis is the log of the difference between 8 µm and 4.5 µm.
-An ideal black body curve would plot at the origin (0,0).
-So the cluster of points at the lower left are typical celestial bodies.
+(Not necessary to describe what a color-color diagram is, at least not in so much detail) So the cluster of points at the lower left are typical celestial bodies.
 Those to the upper right of the origin all demonstrate some sort of IRXS.

 The graph below is an example of a color-magnitude diagram.
 Ultimately, IRXS candidates will be graphed in this way because this allows us to make inferences about the type of IRXS source for each data point.

-The X-axis above is a ratio of the difference of light intensity between the wavelength recorded with the V filter (probably µm) and the intensity of the light recorded with the I filter (probably about µm).
-This is similar to the color-color graphs explained earlier in this proposal.
+The X-axis above is a ratio of the difference of light intensity between the wavelength recorded with the V filter and the intensity of the light recorded with the I filter (no need to identify the microns of a filter if you have named it).
 Points plotted to the right deviate from the ideal black body curve between these wavelengths.
 The farther to the right, the greater the IRXS.
-The Y-axis, however, is different.
-In a color-magnitude diagram above, the Y-axis is magnitude, or I for “Intensity.”
-Dimmer objects are lower down and brighter objects are higher up.
-The darkest cluster of data points at the bottom right are, therefore, dimmer than the scattered plume of data points spreading out to the upper right.
-The brighter objects to the upper right are most likely YSO, while the dimmer bodies plotted to the lower left are probably AGN.
+The Y-axis, however, is the brightness of the sources.
+(Again the reviewers will know what a color-magnitude diagram is and so all you need to doo is say why you are using it here which you do very well in the following text) The brighter objects to the upper right are most likely YSO, while the dimmer bodies plotted to the lower left are probably AGN.
 This is simply a statistical assumption based upon the fact that dimmer, more distant objects are usually entire galaxies and celestial objects bright enough to be imaged individually are usually more nearby stars.

 Scientific Goals